dchung07/car_rental_system/README.md

 //Things that would be nice to add to the database columns -> Car_name, and quantity purchased by user.

 //Need to standadrise formats.
 Make sure the variables inputting into the database are of the same form.
 Check the start/end dates in particular.

+//Retrieve the latest SQL input by saving mobile number of user in local storage, and then just access the most latest insert of a mobile number match.

+//When the cars.json is updated, we need to reload the cars.json cars because the quantities will be different.

+//Afterwards, we should refresh the page so that the cars show as available or not after the changes!
+//We can refresh the page on link press